Building Digital Citizens

 Events are free but registration is required.
 Handouts and session information will be provided in advance.

-For further information, please email the Centre for Digital Scholarship: cds@bodleian.ox.ac.uk.
+For further information about this programme, please email the Centre for Digital Scholarship: cds@bodleian.ox.ac.uk.